 3. The banks can also undertake repos against the collateral of the above-mentioned products.
 Repos are basically short term borrowing operations.

 These are the ways the banks can give out their funds to mutual funds.
 Banks have been specifically asked to take the collateral against ‘investment grade’ funds only which means they are being advised against taking too much risk in lending to mutual funds.

 On a larger note, this move by RBI has helped to infuse certain positive sentiments. many investors had already started redeeming or were contemplating doing so, seeing the larger debt market in risk.
 This will help improve the sentiments of investors about the debt funds market in general.

 We could already see the impact on the market sentiment today (27th April).
 Both Nifty and Sensex ended 1.3-1.4% higher, albeit, off their day’s high.
 Nifty bank ended 2.52% higher today, becoming the top gainer among all NSE sectoral indices.

 On a more direct note, this liquidity package will help houses finance redemptions.
 Had there been no financial relief, AMCs would have to sell their existing papers at a discount and compromise on the NAVs (net asset value).
 This move will also allow funds to borrow money from banks at a lower cost under SLF-MF than the rates offered by banks otherwise.

-As a result of well-financed redemptions by the AMCs and no panic redemptions by the investors will prevent any undue volatility that would have happened in the yields of the debt funds and the market in general.
+A result of well-financed redemptions by the AMCs and no panic redemptions by the investors will prevent any undue volatility that would have happened in the yields of the debt funds and the market in general.